Affiliate links on Android Authority may earn us a commission. Learn more.

 QUICK ANSWER

-Android weather widgets will be easy to get if you are running Android 12 or 13.
+Android weather widgets will be easy to get if you are running Android 12 or newer.
 Simply tap and hold on to any empty space on your home screen, select Widgets, and expand Weather.
 Then simply tap and hold on to your widget of preference and drag it to your home screen.

 JUMP TO KEY SECTIONS

-Editor’s note: These steps were put together using a Google Pixel 7 running Android 13.
+Editor’s note: These steps were put together using a Google Pixel 7 running Android 14.
 Some steps may differ depending on your hardware and software.

 About Android weather widgets

-As mentioned above, these new Android weather widgets were introduced with Material You on Android 12.
+As mentioned above, these Android weather widgets were introduced with Material You on Android 12.
 As such, these widgets were only obtainable through Android 12’s beta program, which has ended for Pixel devices.

-There are now plenty of phones with Android 12, though, and most modern ones have moved on to Android 13.
+There are now plenty of phones with Android 12, though, and most modern ones have moved on to Android 13 and Android 14.
 You can get the new weather widgets on any smartphone with said software versions, and there are plenty of them now.
-Not to mention most modern smartphones will eventually get the update, if they haven’t yet.
-Regardless, there are now ways to get almost identical widgets on non-Android 12 devices (more on that later).

-Google’s new weather widgets became very popular for multiple reasons.
+Google’s weather widgets became very popular for multiple reasons.
 They are simple, informative, and adaptable.
 You can make them smaller for a quick glance at the weather.
 It’s also possible to make one of them larger to obtain much more weather information.

 How to use the Android weather widgets